setosandoval/BDML_Team1_2024/Problem Set 1/README.md

-# Problem Set 1 Repository for Big Data and Machine Learning for Applied Economics
+# Problem Set 1 - BDML Team 1

-This repository is designed as a template for problem sets in Big Data and Machine Learning for Applied Economics.
-The repository follows an organized structure, which facilitates both document writing and code development.

-## Repository Structure
+## Structure

-The repository contains four main folders, each serving a specific purpose:
+You can find four main folders, each serving a specific purpose:

 - `document/`: This folder contains the final output document of the problem set in `pdf` format, which includes the full solution.
-The document is written in LaTeX, with figures and tables ideally pulled directly from the `views` folder.

 - `scripts/`: This folder contains all the scripts used in the problem set.
 It includes:
   - `scrape_PS1.R`: The script for scraping the dataset from the web.